mit-quest/necstlab-damage-segmentation/README.md

 For locally run python code we will use a tool called `pipenv` to set up and manage python virtual environments and packages.
 See the instructions [here]() for on how to install `pipenv`.
 TODO: add link/link content

 Run the command `pipenv install` to set up the virtual environment and download the required python packages for the workflows.

+#### Set up this repository

+To copy this repository locally, in a terminal window, enter and clone the repository using the command: `git clone git@github.com:mit-quest/necstlab-damage-segmentation.git`.
+If you do not have `git` installed, see [here]() for installation instructions.
+TODO: add link/link content

+All commands will assume to be run from the `necstlab-damage-segmentation` directory, which you can `cd` into using: `cd necstlab-damage-segmentation`

 ### Setting up your GCP bucket